shriyagumber/csci596/README.md

 # CSCI596
 For the final project of CSCI596
-Visualizing the Atomic simulation obtained using machine learning force field
+Visualizing the Atomic simulation of 2D- graphitic Carbon Nitride obtained using machine learning force field

 # Classical v/s Machine Learning Force Fields (MLFF)